 H.(1) The board shall provide for the regular periodic review of the reports issued by licensees registered with the board for compliance with applicable generally accepted standards.
-The board shall during such period exempt from the requirements of such review of reports licensees who during such period have been subjected to a professional peer review approved by and acceptable to the board and conducted pursuant to standards not less stringent than peer review standards applied by the American Institute of Certified Public Accountants.
+The board shall during such period exempt from the requirements of such review of reports licensees who during such period have been subjected to a professional peer review, the report of which shall be available to the board, approved by and acceptable to the board and conducted pursuant to standards not less stringent than peer review standards applied by the American Institute of Certified Public Accountants and administered by the Society of Louisiana Certified Public Accountants or another state-certified public accountant society.
+If the professional peer review report is not made available to the board, the licensee shall submit the report to the board in accordance with rules and regulations adopted and promulgated by the board in accordance with the Administrative Procedure Act.

-(2)(a) However, in the case of a licensee who qualifies for an exemption from periodic review because of a peer review and who is a member of the Securities and Exchange Commission Practice Section or the Private Companies Practice Section of the American Institute of Certified Public Accountants, the peer review report shall have been submitted to the board.
+(2)(a) However, in the case of a licensee who qualifies for an exemption from periodic review because of a peer review and who is a member of the Center for Public Company Audit Firms, the peer review report shall have been submitted to the American Institute of Certified Public Accountants or the Society of Louisiana Certified Public Accountants and shall be available to the board.

-(b) In the case of a licensee who qualifies for an exemption from periodic review because of a peer review who is not a member of either the Securities and Exchange Commission Practice Section or the Private Companies Practice Section of the American Institute of Certified Public Accountants, the board shall have received certification from the American Institute of Certified Public Accountants, or its designee, of the licensee's participation in a peer review program and the dates of the licensee's most recent peer review.
+(b) In the case of a licensee who qualifies for an exemption from periodic review because of a peer review who is not a member of the Center for Public Company Audit Firms, the board shall have received certification from the American Institute of Certified Public Accountants, or the Society of Louisiana Certified Public Accountants or another state certified public accountant society of the licensee's participation in a peer review program and the dates of the licensee's most recent peer review.